Colvars/colvars/vmd/cv_dashboard/README.md

 **Using VMD 1.9.3 (released in 2016) is not recommended**. as of 2021, VMD 1.9.4 "alpha" releases are the de facto current versions.
-Although the Dashboard can work in VMD 1.9.3, not all features are supported.

 First, download the Colvars tree from https://github.com/Colvars/colvars/archive/master.zip or clone the git repository.